(Cover Art Frog Concerto by Mark Blickley)

 Alyra Far lives under the climate changed skies of the Pacific Northwest.

 Coming out of those diesel lean years, J. Fisher has been splitting time and talents between dull labor and glorious excess.
-His first three formal collection were published through Frontenac House: Death Day Erection(2003), bulletin from the low light (2006), iii (2012).).His poems and short prose are in print and electric mediums from Balzac to Berlin.
+His first three formal collections were published through Frontenac House: Death Day Erection(2003), bulletin from the low light (2006), iii (2012).).His poems and short prose are in print and electric mediums from Balzac to Berlin.

 Jean-Luc Fontaine resides in New York where he teaches the arts at an-Luc Fontaine elementary school in the Bronx.
 He enjoys cheap coffee and falling asleep on subway cars.